PelionIoT/mbl-docs/Docs/introduction.md

 * Arm's Platform Security Architecture, which takes advantage of the security features of the newest hardware.
 * Full commercial support for customers who need a firm SLA and platform longevity.
 * Tools to help you get prototyping and demoing quickly, including support for popular development boards and production ready modules.

+For application developers, the Device Management layer and the integration with Pelion Device Management services provides:

+* Device discovery and secure identity in the Device Management device directory, to protect against impersonation or cloning.
+* Large-scale management of device groups.
+* Device status monitoring, including notifications of connection status.
+* Device firmware update and application management.
+* Access control at the account level.
-* Support for the Device Management Client, to simplify in-field provisioning and eradicate the need for legacy serial connections for initial device configuration.
+* Support for the Device Management Client for simple in-field provisioning and over-the-air device configuration.
-* Integration with the Pelion service for device provisioning, connectivity and updates.
-To allow different development teams to deliver updates more efficiency, the OS firmware and individual applications can be updated independently.
+* Integration with the Pelion service for device provisioning, connectivity and firmware updates.
+To allow different development teams to deliver updates more efficiency, the MBL root file system and individual applications can be updated independently.

 ### Get started